MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/web-api-client-errors.md

   - D365CE
 contributors:
   - JimDaly
+ms.topic: troubleshooting
+ms.subservice: powerapps-dataverse-web-api
 ---
 # Troubleshoot Dataverse Web API client errors

-This topic describes common client errors you may encounter when using the [Dataverse Web API](/power-apps/developer/data-platform/webapi/overview) and how you can avoid them.
+This article describes common client errors you may encounter when using the [Dataverse Web API](/power-apps/developer/data-platform/webapi/overview) and how you can avoid them.

-## Resource not found for the segment
+## Error 1 - Resource not found for the segment

+### Symptoms

 **Request**